jbroll/pickpic/README.md

 'source' directory.
 A page full of thumbnails is displayed in a browser.
 Clicking on an image shows that image full frame.
 Arrow keys can be used to move forward and back in the sorted image list.
 Pressing 's' saves an image to the 'target' directory.
-Beware pressing 'd' deletes the image from 'source'.
+Beware pressing 'd', that deletes the image from 'source'.
-This can be used to save most images in source, quickly deleting junk images and moving nice images to target.
+These key bindings can be used to save most images in source, quickly deleting junk images and moving nice images to target.

 Picpic uses a patched version of the [Wapp](https://github.com/jbroll/wapp) web app framework for Tcl.
 It's not packaged particularly well just now.